 What is flamenco for me?

 For me, flamenco is the essence of everything that is true to itself.
-Everything that does not hide, camouflage or mask its authenticity.
-Flamenco is culture, are places and traditions.
-Flamenco is passion and technique, it is a way of life.
+Everything that does not hide, camouflage or masks its authenticity.
+Flamenco is a culture, is places and traditions.
+Flamenco is passion and technique, it is a way of living.

 I think that any music played honestly can be flamenco.
-There are as many types of flamenco as there are people in the world, flamenco doesn’t exclude anyone, but everyone should express it in their own way.
+There are as many types of flamenco as people are in the world, flamenco doesn’t exclude anyone, but everyone should express it in his own way.

 Playing the notes is the beginning, but flamenco goes much further.
-The most beautiful thing about flamenco is in the little details.
-For example, in being aware that music is built from silence, therefore, silence has the same importance as sound, just like when a sculptor carves a work, what is not there is what gives shape to what is there.
+The beauty of flamenco lays in the little details.
+For example, being aware that music is built from silence, therefore, silence is as important as sound, just like when a sculptor carves a work, what is not there is what gives the shape to what is there.

 The biggest challenge I have as a musician is to undress the music itself, to say the most by playing the least, to be able to discern what is important and what is superfluous.

 Simplicity is the ultimate sophistication. -Leonardo da Vinci